digdilem/taskpony/readme.md

 Some things for the future that may, or may not, be added.

 - Basic recurring tasks.
-Not entirely sure how this will manifest yet
+Not entirely sure how this will manifest yet.
+- Automated deletion of old and completed tasks more than NN days since completion.
+- Add an icon to each List from Fontawesome
+- Move CDN resources to included.

 # Schema